 - If we are using the standard deadlines, we must give you our answer within 30 calendar days after we receive your appeal if your appeal is about coverage for services you have not yet received.
-We will give you our decision sooner if your health condition requires us to. - However, if you ask for more time, or if we need to gather more information that may benefit you, we can take up to 14 more calendar days. - If we do not give you an answer by the deadline above (or by the end of the extended time period if we took extra days), we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent outside organization.
+We will give you our decision sooner if your health condition requires us to. - O However, if you ask for more time, or if we need to gather more information that may benefit you, we can take up to 14 more calendar days. - o If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
+(For more information about the process for making complaints, including fast complaints, see the

+- "How to make a complaint about quality of care, waiting times, customer service, or other concerns" portion of this section.) - o If we do not give you an answer by the deadline above (or by the end of the extended time period if we took extra days), we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent outside organization.
 Later in this section, we tell about this review organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 30 days after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written denial notice informing you that we have automatically sent your appeal to the Independent Review Organization for a Level 2 Appeal.

-Step 3: If our plan says no to your appeal, your case will automatically be sent on to the next level of the appeals process.
+Step 3: If our plan says no to part or all of your appeal, your case will automatically be sent on to the next level of the appeals process.

-• To make sure we were following all the rules when we said no to your appeal, our plan is required to send your appeal to the "Independent Review Organization."
+• To make sure we were following all the rules when we said no to your appeal, we are required to send your appeal to the "Independent Review Organization."
 When we do this, it means that your appeal is going on to the next level of the appeals process, which is Level 2.

-Section 5.4 Step-by-step: How to make a Level 2 Appeal
+Step-by-step: How to make a Level 2 Appeal

-If our plan says no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
-During the Level 2 Appeal, the Independent Review Organization reviews the decision our plan made when we said no to your first appeal.
+If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
+During the Level 2 Appeal, the Independent Review Organization reviews the decision we made when we said no to your first appeal.
 This organization decides whether the decision we made should be changed.